Cold-Development/MoneyPouchDeluxe/README.md

 **ColdPouch** is a Minecraft plugin that adds customizable pouches to your server.
 Players can open these pouches to receive rewards, and each pouch can be configured with different textures, names, economies, and more.<br>
 - Since the good old plugin **MoneyPouch** was not updated since 2021, here you have it!
 A newer and updated version that will work for 1.13 up to 1.21 versions.
 Read the features section to see the updates.
+- This is a continuation of the original MoneyPouch plugin by LMBishop which can be found [here](https://github.com/LMBishop/MoneyPouch).

 ## Features